 Many organizations use cloud services like AWS, Google Cloud and Azure to easily manage capacity.
-Vespa enables seemless resizing and change of instance types.
+Vespa enables seamless resizing and change of instance types.
 Vespa has no shards, it uses buckets with dynamic number of bits for distribution.
 Using cloud.vespa.ai this is just a config change - self-hosted Vespa enables this by adding to services/hosts.xml and some manual steps - read more in elastic Vespa.

 Equally important, Vespa applications scale down to 1 - developers can deploy the full application to to own laptop or development environment with no configuration changes.
 This lowers the bar for making changes, and also enables easy support, as the application can run anywhere (Vespa runs in a Docker container).